 - Perth International Airport is approximately five hours flight-time from Singapore.

 - The best time to visit Perth with kids is in September, October or November when the city is in spring.
 December through February constitutes Perth summertime and therefore scorching temperatures can be reached.
-Alternatively, if you like cooler climes, June–August counts as the Aussie winter.
+Alternatively, if you like cooler climes, June–August counts as the Aussie winter and sunsets around 5pm.

 - Currency is the Australian dollar.